-- a. having the authority to sell goods or services from another company - b. a small piece of photographic film which is projected onto a screen - c. a shop which sells the goods of a manufacturer - d. to concentrate and think on something - 1.
+- a. (of a business) having the authority to sell goods and services from another company - b. a single page of a presentation - c. a shop which sells the goods of a manufacturer - d. to concentrate and to think on something - 1.
 The new businessman didn't focus on the problems.
 As a result, the business failed. - 2.
 The company planned to put another outlet in the city to increase sales. - 3.
-A franchised business is better than putting a new one because the business name is already known. - 4.
+A franchised business is better than putting up a new one because the business name is already known. - 4.
 The presentation was very nice because of its slide shows.